jgoergen/OP1Kenobi/README.md

 ## Features I want figured out for V1.0

-Backup / restore of entire OP1 'state' so you can easily backup and swap entire states for song writing

 A more complete file editor system ( create folders, rename things, multi select, etc. )